calculusky/transactional-email/README.md

 const email = new TransactionalEmail({
     apiKey: "YOUR API KEY",
     provider: "YOUR PROVIDER", //sendinblue or sendgrid
-    from: { email: "info@example.com", name: "Info" }, // optional (default value for the sender).
+    from: { email: "info@example.com", name: "John Doe" }, // optional (default value for the sender).
 You can set or overwrite it in the send() method options
 });

 //sendgrid message options
 const message: SendgridOptions = {
-    to: "john@example.com",
+    to: "receiver@example2.com",
     from: "info@example.com", // Use the email address or domain you verified
     subject: "Sending with Sendgrid Provider",
     text: "This is just a test mail",